-We also offer additional education law courses such as A670 Topical Seminar in Ed.
-Leadership: Education Employment Law and A720 Workshop on Selected Ed.
-Leadership Problems: Publishing in Education Law.
+Courses on additional education law topics may be offered from time to time.
 These courses are NOT required for the Education Law Certificate, but students are welcome to enroll in them in addition to the required courses.

 We consider your undergraduate and if relevant, any graduate grades as well as your personal statement and recommendations.
 We are interested in students with a genuine interest in school legal issues who demonstrate strong academic abilities.

-Please note, however, that you must either complete the certificate and the masters at the same time.
-Alternatively, you can complete the certificate first and then finish the master’s degree.
-Specifically, IU will not allow you to complete the master’s first and then transfer credits into the certificate program.
+Please note that you must either complete the certificate and the master's at the same time or complete the certificate first and then finish the master’s.
+IU will not allow you to complete the master’s first and then transfer credits into the certificate program.

 For students completing the principal licensure program, A608 will transfer from the certificate and possibly an elective.
 For Ed.D. students, A615 and A675 will transfer from the certificate.
 The same rules about not being able to transfer from the higher degree to the lower degree are in place.
 Thus, the certificate needs to either be completed before the licensure program/EdD or at the same time.